Helperbird/website/src/pages/help/how-to-change-the-font-size-on-any-website.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the font size on any website
+title: How to Adjust Font Size on Any Website
 description: Learn how easy it is to change the font size on any website to a size that suits you.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-font-size-on-any-website/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2020-01-03
 youtubeId: PfILiWebkuc
-cardTitle: Font sizes
+cardTitle: Font size
-featureDescription:
-  Learn how easy it is to change the font size on any website to a size that suits you.
+featureDescription: Learn the simple steps to customize and adjust the font size on any website to suit your reading preferences using the Helperbird extension.
-date: 2020-01-03
-tags: guideFeaturesMain
-url: help/how-to-change-the-font-size-on-any-website/
+header: true
 ---
+## Introduction

-## How to change the font size on a website
+Struggling to read text on websites?
+This guide will walk you through the simple steps to adjust the font size on any website using Helperbird.

+## Prerequisites

+- An active Helperbird account.
+- The Helperbird extension installed on your browser.

+## Steps to Change the Font Size on a Website

+### Step 1: Open Helperbird

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click the Helperbird icon in the top-right corner of your browser window to open the extension.

+### Step 2: Access Quick Actions and Features

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The Helperbird extension will open, displaying quick actions and various features.

+### Step 3: Locate the Text Adjustment Card

-**Step 3:** Scroll to the **Text adjustment** card.
+Scroll until you find the **Text adjustment** card within the extension.

+### Step 4: Identify the Font Size Option

-**Step 4:** Within the **Text adjustment** card, you will see the **Font size** option and a toggle switch labeled **Off**.
+Within the Text Adjustment card, you'll see the **Font Size** option accompanied by a toggle switch labeled **Off**.

+### Step 5: Enable the Font Size Feature

-**Step 5** Click the toggle switch to turn the feature on.
+Click the toggle switch to turn on the font size adjustment feature.

+### Step 6: Choose Font Size

-**Step 6** The text/font size will change to the size you picked below it
+The text/font size on the website will change to the size you pick.

+### Step 7 (Optional): Disable the Feature

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+To turn off the font size feature, simply click the toggle switch again.

+### Step 8 (Optional): Adjust the Size

-**Step 8 (Optional)** To change the font size, just slide the slider to the size you want.
+To further adjust the font size, use the slider to find the size that suits you best.

-## What are headers?
+## Supported Text Elements

+### Headers

 - H1
 - H2